Synchrowise/SOC_T1_Public_Breaches_Probing/README.md

 2. Fill in emails.txt with emails that you want to search breaches for, each email in a separate file.
 3. From within the same directory, open a cmd and run the python script _search_Emails_Breaches.py or _search_Emails_Breaches.exe.
 4. Results will be put in output.txt file.
+5. Ne need to delete the output.txt file afterwards.
+The program will check the API and if there are no new breaches for the given email, it will not update the file for that email addresse.